UPDATED DECEMBER 2021.

 Information technology can get complicated very quickly, and digital image files are no exception to this rule.
 You’ve likely come across a few of the different types of image files such as JPEGs, GIFs, PNGs, and others.
 You’ve also likely wondered what the difference is between all of these different abbreviations.
 That’s why we’ve put together an infographic comparing some of the most common types of files you’re likely to encounter on and create for the web.
+We use this information in-house in our San Marcos TX based web design firm.

-In the graphic, we take a play-by-play look at the different properties of digital images and how the properties relate to each file type.
+In this graphic, we take a play-by-play look at the different properties of digital images and how the properties relate to each file type.
 We hope you’ll find the information useful whether you’re an image newbie or a seasoned graphic designer.
 Skip below the infographic if you prefer to digest the information in text form.

 Meet the Players